Tax on Private Pensions (AKA, Defined Contribution or Money Purchase pensions)

-By putting money into a pension, the Government will provide “tax relief” meaning they will put some money in too – giving your savings a boost straight away!
-For example, if you put £100 into a pension, the Government will add a further £25 meaning you have £125 straight away!
-If your lucky enough to a higher rate taxpayer, you can even reclaim a further £25 via self-assessment!
-There are limits on how much you can pay into pensions:
+We love pensions and we believe you should too!
+After all, its not often you get some free money from the Government!
+Basically, when you put money into a recognised pension scheme, HMRC will provide “tax relief” meaning they will put some money in too – giving your savings a boost immediately!
+For example, lets say you put £100 into a pension, HMRC will add a further £25 meaning you have £125 in your pension straight away!
+If your lucky enough to be a higher rate taxpayer, you can then even reclaim a further £25 via self-assessment meaning it only cost you £75 but have £125 in your pension – wow!
+Why would the Government basically give everyone some free money?
+Well they want people to save for their retirements to ultimately reduce dependence on state benefits for example.
+Given pensions are very generous, there are strict limits on how much you can pay into them.
+Those limits being subject to:

 Annual Allowance – This is the maximum you can save into your pension in a given tax year.
 Currently this is £40,000 per annum.
 You will pay the tax relief back if you go over this amount.

-This allowance may be reduced if you take money out of your allowance and dependent on how you take it.
-Care is needed as in some circumstances you can trigger the Money Purchase Annual Allowance (MPAA), resulting in a reduced allowance of just £4,000 per year.
+This allowance may be reduced if you take money out of your pensions and depending on how you take it.
+Care is needed as in some circumstances you can trigger something called the Money Purchase Annual Allowance (MPAA), resulting in a permanently lower annual allowance of £4,000 per year.

 Lifetime Allowance – This is the maximum amount you can save into pensions during your lifetime.
-If your total pensions are worth more than the allowance (currently £1,073,100) there will be a tax charge of either 25% or 55% depending on how you withdraw the excess!
+If your total pensions are worth more than the allowance (currently £1,073,100 in tax year 2022/23) there will be a tax charge of either 25% or 55% depending on how you withdraw the excess!

-Tax-free Growth – Your pension will also grow tax-free along the way meaning your money should grow faster as the tax-man is not “taking a cut” along the way!
+Tax-free Growth – Don’t forget, your pension will also grow tax-free along the way meaning your money should grow faster as the tax-man is not “taking a cut” along the way!

 Health warning: Taxation is different to each and every person reading this so it is very important you get personalised advice!